 3. Natural Light

-This is an aspect that many buyers overlook when making an offer for a house in Los Angeles.
+This is an aspect that many buyers overlook when making an offer for a house in Riverside.
 Natural light is important, especially if you spend a lot of time in your home, so don’t neglect to pay attention to this.

 Real estate pros recommend that you “schedule visits at the house during specific times of the day to see how much light it gets.
 If it’s not enough light, you might want to reconsider your choice, unless you’re willing to spend more cash on renovations and making changes to the current windows or lighting system.”